Trident Wolf Eclipse

-Trident Wolf Eclipse (stylized ·TRIDENT·WOLF·ECLIPSE·) is the sixth full-length studio album by the Swedish black metal band Watain.
-The album was released on January 5, 2018 through Century Media Records.
+Trident Wolf Eclipse (stylized ·TRIDENT·WOLF·ECLIPSE·) is the sixth full-length studio album by Swedish black metal band Watain.
+The album was released on January 5, 2018, through Century Media Records.
 The album marks a significant shift away from the progressive style of Watain's previous album, The Wild Hunt, and a return to their earlier more traditional and aggressive black metal sound.
 According to frontman Erik Danielsson, the album title should be read as three separate words which were chosen to represent symbolic concepts which the band consider central to their music.
 Trident Wolf Eclipse received generally favourable reviews from music critics upon release.

 Background

 In an interview with Decibel, frontman Erik Danielsson stated that the death of the band's close friend and collaborator Selim Lemouchi was one of "the most important thing that happened to the band" between The Wild Hunt and this album.
 He stated that "there's no hiding the fact that in between The Wild Hunt and this album we had to bury one of our members and go to his funeral together. [...]
 It perhaps underlines the gravity of the album and that this is not about fucking around.
 This is not a game.
 This is life and death.
 This is what Watain are about."
 Many of the lyrical themes which focus on empowerment and the attainment of force were influenced by the band's experience touring with Deströyer 666 in the years following the release of The Wild Hunt.